-We hope you will find the answers below, but if you don’t, please contact our Legacies Officer on [email protected] or telephone 01524 382538.
+We hope you will find the answers below, but if you don’t, please contact our Legacy Manager on [email protected] or telephone 01524 382538.

 Paying a Gift

-All gifts in wills are looked after by our Legacies Officer who is based in the fundraising team at the hospice.
-The Legacies Officer and our Head of Finance are the only people authorised to give a proper receipt and discharge to executors.
+All gifts in wills are looked after by our Legacy Manager at the hospice.
+The Legacy Manager and our Head of Finance are the only people authorised to give a proper receipt and discharge to executors.

 You can send a cheque payable to ‘St John’s Hospice’ to:

 Or if you want to make a payment by other means please email [email protected]

 We understand this process can be complicated, and a little daunting if you haven’t done it before.
 We will be really grateful if you can include the information below:

 - The full name and title of the deceased